TryGhost/Ghost-CLI/.github/ISSUE_TEMPLATE/--bug-report.md

+---
+name: "\U0001F41B Bug report"
+about: Report reproducible software issues so we can improve

+---

 Welcome to Ghost-CLI's GitHub repo! 👋🎉

 Do you need help or have a question?
 Please come chat in our forum: https://forum.ghost.org 👫.